Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Introduction

 Our contributions are summarized as follows: \begin{itemize} \item We conduct a preliminary study to demonstrate the effectiveness of various simple function features in identifying non-homologous functions. \item To the best of our knowledge, it is the first work to propose incorporating domain knowledge before and after deep learning models for vulnerability detection optimization.
-We implement the domain knowledge-based pre-filtration and re-ranking algorithms, and equip them on our previous work. \item The evaluation indicates the pre-filtration significantly reduces the detection time and re-ranking improves the detection precision by a fairly amount.
+We implement the domain knowledge-based pre-filtration and re-ranking algorithms and equip Asteria with them. \item The evaluation indicates the pre-filtration module significantly reduces the detection time, and re-ranking module improves the detection precision by a fairly amount.
 The \toolname{} outperforms existing state-of-the-art methods in terms of both accuracy and efficiency.
-In evaluation~\ref{sec:rq1_eval}, we find that the performance of distinct BCSD method may vary widely in different usage scenarios. \item We demonstrate the utility of \toolname{} by conduct a large-scale real-world firmware vulnerability detection. \toolname{} manages to find 1,482 vulnerable functions with a high precision of 91.65\%.
-We analyze the vulnerability distribution in widely-used software of various IoT vendors to illustrates inspiring findings. \end{itemize}
+In evaluation~\ref{sec:rq1_eval}, we find that the performance of distinct BCSD methods may vary widely in different usage scenarios. \item We demonstrate the utility of \toolname{} by conducting a large-scale, real-world firmware vulnerability detection. \toolname{} manages to find 1,482 vulnerable functions with a high precision of 91.65\%.
+We analyze the vulnerability distribution in widely-used software from various IoT vendors to illustrate our inspiring findings. \end{itemize}